Ulysse Nardin: Recent development

 Due to the quartz crisis, Ulysse Nardin faced significant challenges in late 1970s and early 1980s.
 In 1983, the company was acquired by businessman Rolf Schnyder who, in conjunction with watchmakers such as Ludwig Oechslin, revived the brand.
 Rolf Schnyder served as its chief executive and transformed the company into a healthy business.
 Schnyder and Oechslin would aim to produce complication timepieces using modern materials and manufacturing techniques.
 Ulysse Nardin has introduced several innovations.
 In 1996, Ulysse Nardin released its first marine chronometer wristwatch "Marine Chronometer 1846", and first perpetual calendar "Perpetual Ludwig".
 These timepieces were designed by Ludwig Oechslin for the 150th anniversary of the brand.

 After Schnyder' sudden death in 2011, Chai Schnyder, his wife, took over the company till it was acquired by the Kering group in 2014.

 In 2011, Ulysse Nardin acquired a Swiss enameler workshop, Donzé Cadrans, that has provided the brand the opportunity to use enamel in its watch dials.
 In 2012, Ulysse Nardin launched its first automatic caliber, entirely conceived and manufactured in-house: UN-118.
 One year later, Ulysse Nardin released five new in-house calibers (UN-690, UN-310, UN-170, UN-150 and UN-205).

 In 2014, Ulysse Nardin was acquired by the French luxury group Kering, which took a 100% stake in the watch brand.
 In 2017, the company appointed Patrick Pruniaux, a previous executive of Apple, as its new CEO.
 In 2019, Ulysse Nardin has released three new calibers (UN-230, UN-371 and UN-631).

 The company still occupies its original headquarters in Le Locle, one of the main watch production hubs in northwest Switzerland and has three manufacturing plants in: La Chaux-de-Fonds (R&D and movement production site), Le Locle (Donzé Cadrans site, which belongs to Ulysse Nardin but also produces enamel dials for other companies) and Sion (Sigatec site, which produces micromechanics components in silicium).

-While marine wrist chronometers are still a specialty for the brand, it produces luxury complicated timepieces with high sophistication for men and women.
+While marine wrist chronometers are still a specialty for the brand, it also produces luxury complicated timepieces for men and women.

 The company sells its products through a network of distributors and several boutiques around the globe, as well as through retailers in Europe, America, Middle East, Asia, Africa, Australia, China and Russia.

 Ulysse Nardin is part of the exclusive circle of Swiss watchmaking the Fondation de la Haute Horlogerie.